KiriKoppelgaard/Classifying-Breast-Cancer-from-Mammograms-Using-CNNs-and-Transfer-Learning/README.md

-# CNN and breast cancer
+# Classifying Breast Cancer from Mammograms Using CNNs and Transfer Learning

 This is the code for our data science exam, Spring 2022.

-We use the DDSM dataset (https://www.kaggle.com/datasets/skooch/ddsm-mammography).
+We use the DDSM and CBIS-DDSM dataset (https://www.kaggle.com/datasets/skooch/ddsm-mammography).

 / Kiri Koppelgaard and Signe Kirk Brødbæk, MSc in Information Technology (Cognitive Science), Aarhus University May 31, 2022